-Infused olive oil is produced by cold pressing extra virgin olive oil and infusing it with fresh herbs and vegetables.
+Infused olive oil is produced by cold pressing extra virgin olive oil and infusing it with fresh herbs, vegetables, and spices.

 Infused olive oil enhances the taste of dishes, especially when used in place of spices and herbs.

-The flavour & intensity of infused olive oil varies depending on the type of herbs used, duration of infusion and method.
+The flavor & intensity of infused olive oil varies depending on the type of herbs used, duration of infusion, and method.

-You can also use it for stir-frying and sautéing, preparing pasta and seafood, pan searing and lots more.
+- You can also use infused olive oil for stir-frying and sautéing, preparing pasta and seafood, pan-searing, and lots more.

 What Type of Herbs & Vegetables Can Be Used for Infused Olive Oil?

-Olive oil can be infused with a wide variety of herbs and vegetables with the most common being:-
+Olive oil can be infused with a wide variety of herbs, vegetables, and spices with the most common and flavorful being:-

 - Onions